Dental Implants Costs: A Life changing investment

 Although there are clear benefits to having dental implants, beware of shopping around to get “Low-Cost Implants”.
 As implant dentistry is an unregulated area of cosmetic dentistry, and many general dentists are attempting to place implants without adequate training, skills or experience.

 The first thing to remember is that when a dental implant is used to replace a tooth, there are 2 separate charges.
 One charge is for the actual tooth implant and the second charge is for the crown.
 Many patients get confused by this and are sometimes misled by dentists promoting very inexpensive implants.
 In many cases, dental practices advertise cheap dental implants to attract patients and then overcharge them for the implant crown.
 So, in the end, that very “inexpensive” implant you paid for was really not that cheap.

 Another very important thing to consider with dental implants is the quality and quantity of the existing bone.
 In order to have a dental implant placed, you must have enough bone to hold the titanium post.
 In some cases, when teeth have been missing for a long time or when an infection is present, there will not be enough bone present to strongly hold the implant.
 In these cases, bone must be regrown prior to placement of the dental implant.
 Without this extra bone, the implant will not be sturdy enough to survive the vast amount of forces produced during the chewing of food.

-The price of dental implants may seem very discouraging to many people, but at Lane Ends Aesthetic & Implant Centre, with many options to help you get your teeth back.
+The price of dental implants may seem very discouraging to many people, but at dental Implant Clinic , we provide many different payment options to help you get your teeth back.
 We offer financing plans allowing you to have affordable and convenient monthly payments.
 We also have 0% financing options available as well.

 If you have any questions regarding dental implants, please call our treatment coordinator ; Yvonne on 01772 – 726932 .